creaktive/rainbarf/README.md

 # REFERENCES

-- [uptime(1)](http://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/uptime.1.html) is used to get the load stats if `/proc/loadavg` is unavailable.
-- [vm\_stat(1)](http://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/vm\_stat.1.html) is used to get the memory stats if `/proc/meminfo` is unavailable.
+- [top(1)](http://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/top.1.html) is used to get the CPU/RAM stats if no `/proc` filesystem is available.
 - [ioreg(8)](http://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man8/ioreg.8.html) is used to get the battery status on _Mac OS X_.
 - [ACPI](http://www.tldp.org/howto/acpi-howto/usingacpi.html) is used to get the battery status on _Linux_.
 - [Battery](https://github.com/Goles/Battery) was a source of inspiration.